Joseph-Alp/Chem-308-Portfolio/MLW3a.md

+# PIB Using TISE

-Below is a continuation of the work from week 2, involving the PIB system.
+Below is a continuation of the work from Week 2, involving the PIB system.
 Only continuing to tweak the code and variables.

 ```Matlab
 function PIB( n ) % n is the number of eigenvalues